-Bariatric Surgery and IUD: Why You May Need to Switch from the Pill By info on March 02, 2017
+Bariatric Surgery and IUD: Why You May Need to Switch from the Pill

-Bariatric surgery and IUDPregnancy may be the furthest thing from your mind when considering bariatric surgery.
+Pregnancy may be the furthest thing from your mind when considering bariatric surgery.
 It is something you should think about, however.
 Depending on the type of surgery you have done, you may need to choose an alternative form of birth control.
 The IUD, or intrauterine device, is a great choice for women who want a long-term birth control solution following bariatric surgery.
 The doctors at Tijuana Bariatrics in Mexico can discuss whether your bariatric surgery will require a method like the IUD.

 Why Do I Need Birth Control after Bariatric Surgery?